 The Bear Lodge Mountains were initially prospected for gold during the late nineteenth and early twentieth century.
 Rare earth mineralization was first discovered in approximately 1949.
 Various companies conducted sporadic exploration of the area from the 1970s through the 1990s, both for rare earths and for gold.
-Commencing in 2004, we initiated REE exploration activities and from 2004 through 2013, a total of more than 160,000 feet of drilling was completed in over 200 core holes.
+Commencing in 2004, we initiated REE exploration activities and from 2004 through 2013, a total of more than 48,768 meters (160,000 feet) of drilling was completed in over 200 core holes.
 These exploration activities included geochemical, geophysical, geological, and mineralogical modeling of the district and individual deposits.

-The 2013 drilling program involved infill drilling at the Whitetail Ridge deposit including 14 core holes for a total of 3,556.5 meters (11,698 feet).
+The 2013 drilling program involved infill drilling at the Whitetail Ridge deposit, including 14 core holes for a total of 3,556.5 meters (11,698 feet).
 The second phase consisted of 21 core holes totaling 3,247 meters (10,651 feet) and six reverse circulation ("RC") twin holes totaling 832 meters (2,730 feet).
 The RC twin holes were drilled using a center return hammer with the objective of minimizing hole erosion and obtaining assay data directly correlative to that from the adjacent core holes.

 The 2014 program consisted of excavating a test trench along the southwestern flank of Bull Hill in August.
 The main mineralized zone was exposed and exploited to collect geological information, including dike dimension and structural continuity, grade variation, ore and gangue mineralogy, pit slope stability engineering and confirmation of parameters utilized in ore resource calculations.
-The program netted 700 tonnes of sample materials, the bulk of which is stored for current and future metallurgical work.
+The program netted approximately 630 tonnes (695 tons) of sample materials that will be utilized in the Demonstration Plant.

-No exploration drilling was conducted from 2013 through the end of 2023 and no drilling or exploration activities are currently planned for 2024.
+No exploration drilling was conducted from 2013 through the end of 2024, and no drilling or exploration activities are currently planned for 2025.